mandyWW/robot/README.md

 LEFT and RIGHT will rotate the robot 90 degrees in the specified compass direction without changing the position of the robot.<br>
 REPORT will output the X,Y and F of the robot.<br>

+* q will quit the application<br>
+* ? will display the list of valid commands

 ### Example input and output
 * PLACE 0,0,NORTH
 * MOVE